This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to Cook London Broil

-- Make the London Broil Marinade: Prepare the steak marinade by addingย soy sauce,ย lemon juice, olive oil,ย Worcestershire sauce,ย minced garlic,ย Italian seasoning,ย pepper, and saltย to a large gallon bag.
+- Make Marinade: Prepare the steak marinade by adding soy sauce, lemon juice, olive oil, Worcestershire sauce, minced garlic, Italian seasoning, pepper, and salt to a large gallon bag.

-- Marinate: Add the London broil round steak to the resealable plastic bag with the marinade.
-Marinate for a minimum of 3 hours (or overnight).
+- Marinate: Add the London broil round steak to the resealable plastic bag with the marinade, then marinate for a minimum of 3 hours (or overnight).

 - Broil: Preheat the broiler to HIGH heat.
-Remove the steak from the marinade and put it in a baking dish.
+Remove the steak from the marinade, then put it in a baking dish.
 Discard the marinade.
-Broil for 5-6 minutes, then flip the round steak and broil for 3-4 minutes until it reaches an internal temperature of 135 degrees Fahrenheit for medium rare.
-(Use a meat thermometer to get an accurate read of the temperature).
+Broil for 5-6 minutes, then flip the round steak and broil for 3-4 minutes.
+Or until it reaches an internal temperature of 135ยฐF for medium-rare.
+(Use a meat thermometer to get an accurate read of the temperature.)

 - Let it Rest: Let the steak rest for 5-10 minutes.
 This will help it stay juicy and cut more easily.
 Slice against the grain for the most tender bites.